LabyMod/labymod4-api-wiki/docs/pages/addon/features/events.md

 ### Network Server Switch Event

 The `NetworkServerSwitchEvent` is fired when the user is already connected to a server but switches a sub-server (for example when connected to a proxy and switching from the hub to survival games).

+### Json Config Loader Initialize Event

+The `JsonConfigLoaderInitializeEvent` is fired when the configuration loader is initialized.
+This event is used to create own type adapters for your configuration.

 ## Every Other Event